michaelbarone/cc3/docs/working-memory/plan.md

 ## Future Tasks

+### url context different in groups
+- **Description**: When a URL is added to a group, the context of the URL should be different in the group than it is in the main menu.
+For example, each url should get its own iframe and iframe loaded state, even if the same url is added to multiple groups that the user has access to.
+- **Priority**: Medium
+- **Estimated Effort**: 1 week

 ### Iframe UX - user registration
 - **Description**: check if user registration is working as expected.  if so, add option to specify default groups for new users.
 - **Priority**: High